 - Bunches are either “opened” or “closed,” and perform different tasks depending on the action.
 Closing a Bunch has a different meaning than “quitting,” so I’ll do my best not to refer to opening a Bunch as launching, or closing a Bunch as quitting it.

 - Apps and scripts are “launched” and “quit” (or terminated) by Bunches when they open or close.

 - Comments are lines in a Bunch that are ignored, used for adding descriptive notes to yourself or others you might share the Bunch with.
 Comments can be lines or blocks on their own, or added at the end of any Bunch Item line.

 - Bunch Items

 - Bunch Items are lines in a Bunch file, whether launching an app, running a script, or executing a command.
 This is a generic term for referencing all of the types below.

 - App Items

 App Items are lines in a Bunch file that launch an app.
-They start at the left margin, and the only characters that precede them are special characters like
+They start at the left margin (unless in an indented logic block), and the only characters that precede them are special characters like

 @which affect the behavior of the app (like quitting instead of launching, ignoring it when closing, or focusing the app and hiding others after launching it).